 It helps us clarify what we want to accomplish and set deadlines to produce the results we want in the timeframes we need.
-It works perfectly from creating your personal to-do list to setting powerful goals for others to propel your organization forward.
+It works perfectly from creating your personal to-do list to setting powerful goals and action steps for others to propel your organization forward.

 Apply these six steps to an upcoming goal (personal or professional) and notice how it changes your ability to accomplish it.
 Consider sharing this process with your team and teach them how to think, be, and execute SMARTer.